vanni4231/rare_crew-project/README.md

 -Profile Management: Users can view their profile information.

+-logout: In the dashboard you can logout to login and registration screen.

 -Item Management: Users can add, edit, and delete items locally within the application.